Margaret Dunn: Life

-In 2003 Dunn became the first ever female to win an A grade light music competition and in 2008 went on to be the first female to ever play on the Former Winners March Strathspey & Reel competition stage at the Argyllshire Gathering in Oban.
+In 2003 Houlihan became the first ever female player to win an A grade light music competition and in 2008 went on to be the first female player to ever play on the Former Winners March Strathspey & Reel competition stage at the Argyllshire Gathering in Oban.

 She teaches at the National Piping Centre, and has been tutoring Connor Sinclair since 2004.

-In 2006, she married Alastair Dunn, a multiple Gold Medal winner and pipe sergeant of the Field Marshal Montgomery Pipe Band.